AF-1/lms-customskip/README.md

 ## FAQ

 <details><summary>»<b>I can't find my filter <i>sets</i>.</b>«</summary><br><p>
 </i>Custom Skip</i> automatically creates a folder called <b>CustomSkip3</b> at a location that you can set in the CustomSkip settings.
-The default location is the <b>LMS playlist folder</b>.
+The default location is the <b>LMS preferences folder</b>.
 Grouping CustomSkip filter set files in a dedicated subfolder helps reduce clutter.
 Just move your old filter set files (file extension <b>.cs.xml</b>) into the new subfolder.
-You can also move the CustomSkip3 folder out of the LMS playlist folder to any other location (with the necessary file permissions for LMS).</p></details><br>
+You can also move the CustomSkip3 folder out of the LMS preferences folder to any other location (with the necessary file permissions for LMS).</p></details><br>

 <details><summary>»<b>How can I make Custom Skip filter only dynamic playlist tracks?</b>«</summary><br><p>
 Explained in the <a href="https://github.com/AF-1/lms-customskip/wiki#i-want-customskip-to-filter-only-dynamic-playlist-tracks">wiki</a>.</p></details><br>